benjaminhuang13/auto_backup_files/README.md

 # auto_backup_files
-This repo teaches you how to create a simple Windows Task Scheduler job that copies a local file to a network mapped harddrive
+This repo teaches you how to create a simple Windows Task Scheduler job that copies a local file to a network mapped harddrive.
+I am using this to back up my Accounting files on a mapped network drive that is physically in another location for disastor recovery/file history.

 1) Create bat file for your script, follow the .bat file template in this repo.
+The bat file calls the python CLI which runs the python script.
-2) Open Task Scheduler on your Windows machine
+3) Open Task Scheduler on your Windows machine

 ![](https://github.com/benjaminhuang13/auto_backup_files/blob/main/imgs/back_up_1.png)